readium/ts-toolkit/README.md

 ## 4. Fetching Resources

 Resources are fetched from a server given a [web origin](https://readium.org/architecture/server/origin.html).
-Typically via HTTPS initiated by the HTML processing model, and programmatically using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+Typically via HTTPS, initiated by the HTML processing model, and programmatically using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ### 4.1 Download Constraints

 Publication resources are streamed or downloaded over networking protocols.

 Contrary to other implementations that run on devices with file-system access, publication resources on the web are not, as a whole, directly or immediately accessible.

 ## 5. Loading Content